 (For use by the secretary.)

-The meeting of the 4-H ( Club was called to order by: (name a nd title)
+The meeting of the4-H Club was called to order by: (name and title)

 At (time): On (date): At (location):

 Flag salute and 4-H pledge led by:

-Action on Previous Meeting y's Minutes:
+Action on Previous Meeting's Minutes:

-l income since last meeting and curre
+Treasurer's Report (Include expenditures and income since last meeting and current balance):

+Correspondence:

 Other Officers' Reports:

 4-H Volunteer Management Organization Report:

 Committee Reports:

 Old Business:

+$\sim \sim $

 New Business:

 Announcements:

-Next Meeting: Business Meeting Adjourned:
+Next Meeting.
+Business Meeting Adjourned:

+Program:

 Recreation:

+-

+Date: Signed: